"Why not turn your hand to verse? You could do verse with it!" --- Zaiden Levavi.

 mass of his effects, including voluminous writings.
 On examination,

-the manuscript of this novel came to light.
+the manuscript of a novel came to light.

 Her heirs brought it to the attention of Logic Press,